saadx17/AIUB-Grading-System/README.md

 ## Notes
 - Enter your current CGPA and completed credits, then add your current-semester courses to calculate Semester GPA and updated CGPA.

+## Thank You so much for using AIUB CGPA Calculator